stackbit-projects/elite-yam-e21c1/src/pages/index.md

 sections:
   - type: hero_section
     title: Latest Project
+    subtitle: >-
-    subtitle: 'A dynamic platform pack, for game developers '
+      A dynamic platform pack, for game developers.
+Each type of platform derives from a single Blueprint.
     actions:
       - label: Learn More
         url: /features